 Investors are buying more credit- default swaps on Wall Street banks than any other companies as they seek insurance against the prospects for diminished revenue amid tighter regulations, downgrades and Europe’s debt crisis.

-Contracts tied to the debt of Goldman Sachs (GS) Group Inc., JPMorgan Chase & Co., Morgan Stanley and Bank of America Corp. were the most traded among companies last week, with a combined gross notional amount of $7.45 billion, according to the latest data from the Depository Trust & Clearing Corp., which runs a central registry for the market.
+Contracts tied to the debt of Goldman Sachs (GS:US) Group Inc., JPMorgan Chase & Co., Morgan Stanley and Bank of America Corp. were the most traded among companies last week, with a combined gross notional amount of $7.45 billion, according to the latest data from the Depository Trust & Clearing Corp., which runs a central registry for the market.
 Swaps on New York-based Goldman Sachs were the most active, up from 13th the previous week.

 Calls for tighter regulation are intensifying as JPMorgan grapples with $2 billion of losses on derivative bets and Morgan Stanley faces an inquiry by the U.S. Securities and Exchange Commission over Facebook Inc.’s initial public offering.
-Global investment bank revenue will fall 24 percent in the second quarter, JPMorgan (JPM) analysts wrote in a May 18 note.
+Global investment bank revenue will fall 24 percent in the second quarter, JPMorgan (JPM:US) analysts wrote in a May 18 note.

 “People are worried about the regulatory scrutiny these banks will face,” said Peter Tchir, founder of New York-based hedge fund TF Market Advisors.
 “People now fully believe regulators are in charge and will get to push things through, and there’s a real risk they overregulate.”